playfultechnology/audio-guestbook/README.md

 **COMPILING the code:**
+* before compiling, please have a look at the USER CONFIGURATION part at the top of the sketch:
+* the user can configure three pre-compile settings by simply uncommenting/commenting #defines in the sketch:

-* determine, whether your telephone closes contact or opens contact when you lift the handheld (use a voltmeter)
+1.) does your handheld OPEN or CLOSE the switch when you lift the handheld ?
+Use a voltmeter to find out !
-* if your handheld contact/switch OPENS when you lift the handheld, comment out the following line in the sketch as follows:

-`//#define HANDHELD_CLOSES_ON_LIFT`
-* if your handheld contact/switch CLOSES when you lift the handheld, do not modify that line :-)

-`#define HANDHELD_CLOSES_ON_LIFT`
-* the sketch only works with the latest Teensyduino 1.57 version, so please update your Arduino IDE AND your Teensyduino to Arduino version 1.8.19 and the latest Teensyduino version 1.57
-* download the following library, unzip it and put it into your local Arduino folder (on my computer, the local Arduino folder is: "C:/Users/DD4WH/Documents/Arduino/libraries/"): https://github.com/KurtE/MTP_Teensy
-* compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)
+2.) do you want the telephone to be able to record the greeting message automatically, if there is no "greeting.wav" present on the SD card ?
 The greeting message is now recorded on the telephone itself.
 If there is no greeting message on the SD card (which you will see, if you plug the phone into your computer), you will hear a two-tone-beep and after that you can record the greeting message, which will from then on be played whenever you lift the handheld.
 If you want to change an existing greeting message, just rename the greeting to something like "greeting_old.wav" or just delete it.
 After that, the telephone will again play the two-tone beep and you can record your greeting message again.

+3.) do you use Teensy 4.0 (SD card slot of the audio board) or do you use Teensy 4.1 (SD card slot of the Teensy 4.1) ?

+* uncomment/comment those three Configuration Defines according to your preferences.
+* the sketch only works with the latest Teensyduino 1.57 version, so please update your Arduino IDE AND your Teensyduino to Arduino version 1.8.19 and the latest Teensyduino version 1.57
+* download the following library, unzip it and put it into your local Arduino folder (on my computer, the local Arduino folder is: "C:/Users/DD4WH/Documents/Arduino/libraries/"): https://github.com/KurtE/MTP_Teensy
+* compile with option: "Serial + MTP Disk (Experimental)"" and with option "CPU speed: 150MHz" (this can save about 70% of battery power)

 **Modifications by DD4WH, August 15th, 2022:**